peachescrypto/eth-boss-tracker/README.md

 ## Features

 - **Live Price Tracking**: Fetches current ETH price every 15 seconds from multiple providers (Coinbase, Binance, CoinGecko)
-- **Historic Weekly Highs**: Displays all weekly candle highs sorted from lowest to highest
+- **Historic Weekly Highs**: Displays all weekly candle highs above $4000 since 2020, sorted from lowest to highest
+- **Boss Battle System**: Each weekly high represents a "boss" with names, images, and battle progression
-- **Progress Indicators**: Shows how close the current price is to each historic high
+- **Progress Indicators**: Shows how close the current price is to defeating each boss level
-- **Responsive Design**: Works on desktop and mobile
+- **Responsive Design**: Works on desktop and mobile with boss avatars and battle status
 - **Error Handling**: Graceful fallbacks when price APIs are unavailable
-- **Twitter Bot**: Automated tweets for development progress and milestones
+- **Twitter Bot Integration**:
+  - Development account for commit/deploy tweets
+  - ETH Boss Hunter account for automated battle status and boss defeat celebrations

 ## Tech Stack